bio-ontology-research-group/DeepViral/README.md

 # Infectious disease phenotypes improve prediction of novel virus--host interactions
 This is the repository for the DeepViral paper, with source code for the models and analysis, as well as the datasets required.
 Version 2 will be uploaded to Biorxiv soon.
+Please contact liuwei.wang@kaust.edu.sa for any questions regarding the code and the manuscript.

 ### Software environment
 Python 3.6.8